TheNewNormal/coreos-osx/README.md

 - All dependent files/folders will be put under "coreos-osx" folder in the user's home folder e.g /Users/someuser/coreos-osx
-- User's Mac password will be stored in `/Users/someuser/coreos-osx/.env/password` and encoded with `base64` and set to `600`, it will be used to pass to `sudo` command which needs to be used starting VM with xhyve, this allows to avoid using `sudo` for `xhyve` to start a VM.
+- User's Mac password will be stored in `OS X Keychain`, it will be used to pass to `sudo` command which needs to be used starting the VM, this allows to avoid using `sudo` for `corectl` to start a VM.
 - ISO images are stored under `~/.coreos-xhyve/imgs` and symlinked to it from `~/coreos-osx/imgs` That allows to share the same images between different coreos-xhyve Apps and also speeds up this App's reinstall
 - user-data file will have fleet, etcd, and Docker Socket for the API enabled